 What specific problems does your solution solve for them?
 The more you can articulate the "before and after" transformation your product provides, the clearer your value becomes.
 This isn't just about what your product does; it's about the tangible business outcomes it creates.
 A deep analysis of your process and its impact on current customers will reveal the exact language and pain points that will resonate with future ones.

-Create Your Ideal Customer Profile
+Build Your Ideal Customer Persona

 After analyzing your best customers, you can synthesize that data into an Ideal Customer Profile (ICP).
 An ICP is a detailed, fictional representation of the perfect company to sell to.
 It goes beyond basic demographics and includes psychographic and behavioral traits.
 Group your potential customers based on their business goals, the tech they use, their buying processes, and their definitions of success.